openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

 .. note::

-   The following development tools can be installed via `pypi.org <https://pypi.org/project/openvino-dev/>`__ only:
-   Model Conversion API, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter.
+   The following development tools can be installed via `pypi.org <https://pypi.org/project/openvino-dev/>`__ only: model conversion API, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter.

 See the `Release Notes <https://software.intel.com/en-us/articles/OpenVINO-RelNotes>`__ for more information on updates in the latest release.